Solvable stationary non equilibrium states: Introduction

+In this paper we provide the probabilistic description of the SNS of these two models from a microscopic perspective.
+We consider the special case $s=1/2$ for the (spin) value.
+We prove that for this pair of models the invariant measure can be written, like for the KMP model, as a mixture of products of inhomogeneous distributions.
+Furthermore, for the models considered here, the mixing measure can be explicitly characterized in terms of the order statistics of i.i.d. uniform random variables.
+This probabilistic interpretation sheds light on how the structure of long-range correlations of the SNS is rooted in the correlated structure of the mixing measure.

-In the harmonic model of parameter $s=1/2$, at each site of a graph there is a non-negative integer number of particles.
+In the harmonic model of parameter $s=1/2$ considered here, at each site of a graph there is a non-negative integer number of particles.
 When on a vertex $x$ there are $\eta_x$ particles, then $k\leq \eta_x$ particles can jump across each edge exiting from $x$ with rate $1/k$.
 We consider a one-dimensional lattice with left and right extrema coupled to reservoirs having densities $0<\rho_A\leq \rho_B<+\infty$.
 When $\rho_A = \rho_B$ the model is reversible and its invariant measure is of product type with each marginal being geometric with mean equal to the density of the external reservoirs.
 When $\rho_A < \rho_B$ we prove that the invariant measure is a mixture of inhomogeneous product of geometric distributions.
-The law of the mean values of the inhomogeneous geometric distributions is the order statistics of uniform random variables in the interval $[\rho_A , \rho_B]$.
-This is somehow a natural representation, since the computation of the integral over the hidden parameters does not give a simple expression, being written in terms of hypergeometric functions.
+The law of the mean values of the inhomogeneous geometric distributions is the order statistics of independent uniform random variables in the interval $[\rho_A , \rho_B]$.
+This is a natural representation, since the computation of the integral over the hidden parameters does not give a transparent expression, being written in terms of hypergeometric functions.
 For the continuous model we have a similar representation, the heat baths attached at the end points of the bulk have temperatures $0<T_A\leq T_B<+\infty$ and the geometric distributions have to be substituted by the exponential ones.

-Our result is proved writing the stationarity condition in terms of the joint generating function and verifying an exact telescoping property.
-A direct solution of the stationarity conditions seems to be much harder.
-In this note we apply the method just to a couple of models in order to give a direct and clear presentation.
+Concerning the methodology, our result is proved writing the stationarity condition of the master equation in terms of the joint generating function.
+This allows a direct verification of the mixed structure of the SNS via a telescopic property.
+In this paper we apply the method just to two models in order to give a direct and clear presentation.
 We plan to give a systematic study in the future.
+We believe the mixed structure with random temperatures/chemical potentials of the stationary measure to be common to several open models of interacting particles, like for example the exclusion process.
+This is related also to the fact that the corresponding large deviations rate functionals can be written equivalently in terms of infimum (see \cite{BDGJL-int, DEL, EnauD}).
+See \cite{FGC} for results in this direction for the symmetric exclusion process.